IanMcLo/bip-39-dice/README.md

 7. Once you hit the target roll count, tap **Generate Seed**.
 8. Write down your phrase, tap **Clear / Reset**, and power off the device.

+> 🌐 A live demo is available at https://ianmclo.github.io/bip-39-dice/
+> for evaluation only.
+For real seed generation, use the downloaded,
+> checksum-verified file on an air-gapped device.
 ## 📄 License

 MIT – use at your own risk.
 This is security‑critical software.